Movie Roundup!Posted: January 1, 2016

 Before we begin: We need to redefine “spoiler.”

 Any news about what happens in a TV show or movie shouldn’t count as a “spoiler.”
 Saying Walter White meets a guy named Tuco is not a “spoiler.”
 It is perhaps unwelcome information, but you know what, you’ll survive.
 A true “spoiler” is something that would truly spoil the experience of watching the thing.
 That is a very high standard.
 Even then, you’ll friggin’ survive.
-I gotta say, I watched a recent famous episode of Game Of Thrones and The Crying Game knowing the “spoilers,” and found both to still be very compelling.
+I watched both the movie The Crying Game and a recent famous episode of Game Of Thronesknowing the “spoilers,” and found both to still be very compelling.
 Maybe my enjoyment was diminished 15%, but I mean come on.

 Also I believe you don’t really remember stuff you hear about shows you aren’t watching, so most “spoilers” pass by like harmless gusts of wind.